On average one person drowns in the UK every 17 hours. The ASA’s Get Safe campaign seeks to ensure your child isn’t one of them.

 - The importance of learning to swim and having water confidence.

-- Practical water safety skills.
+- Practical water safety and self rescue skills.

 - The knowledge that organised, supervised water-based activity is fun and safe.

 - The fact that swimming is a key part of a healthy lifestyle and a great family activity